-In my 12 years in Bangalore, I have never visited the Tipu Summer Palace or The Bangalore Fort even thought I have noticed them from the outside.
+In my 12 years in Bangalore, I have never visited the Tipu Summer Palace or The Bangalore Fort even though I have noticed them from the outside.
 In spite of the passion that I have for Heritage Architecture, this was one place I just couldn’t get myself to go to.
 So when INTACH Bangalore Chapter announced the celebration of The World Heritage Day at The Bangalore Fort, I knew this was my chance.
-Even after a Bangalore Bandh was declared on the day, INTACH went ahead with the event and drive to the venue was such a pleasure with free flowing traffic.
+Even after a Bangalore Bandh was declared on the day, INTACH went ahead with the event, and driving to the venue was such a pleasure with free-flowing traffic.

-The chief Guest of the event also confessed to have driven past the massive structure but never stopped to go inside or take a closer look.
+The Chief Guest of the event also confessed to having driven past the massive structure but never stopped to go inside or take a closer look.
 Which I think is the case with most Bangaloreans.

 The Bangalore Fort has been ignored for decades, maybe even centuries.
 But with this concert, I am sure every single one of the stones from the fort walls would have forgiven us for the neglect.
 There was magic in the air I would say.
 The event was not ticketed and was free for all and the lovers of heritage flocked to the venue in large numbers.